kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>A resource related to the CHO that is substantially the same as the CHO but in another
-format. <dcterms:hasFormat><a href="http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_lo">http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_lo</a>
+format. <code>&lt;dcterms:hasFormat&gt;http://upload.wikimedia.org/wikipedia/en/f/f3/Europeana_lo
-go.png</dcterms:hasFormat> for a png image file of the described tiff resource Or as a link to a resource <dcterms:hasFormat rdf:resource=“<a href="http://upload.wikimedia.org/wikip">http://upload.wikimedia.org/wikip</a>
+go.png&lt;/dcterms:hasFormat&gt;</code> for a png image file of the described tiff resource Or as a link to a resource <code>&lt;dcterms:hasFormat rdf:resource=“http://upload.wikimedia.org/wikip edia/en/f/f3/Europeana_logo.png’’/&gt;</code></p>
-edia/en/f/f3/Europeana_logo.png’’/></p>
 </div>

 #### EDM_ProvidedCHO.dcterms_hasPart